tag1consulting/lagoon-build-deploy-tool/README.md

 A modified version of build-deploy-tool with some added functionality allowing lagoon docker-compose service labels to specify resource requirements of service.

-Branch `upstream` is to be kept up with upstream main. `tag1-main` is where modifications live.
+Branch `upstream` is to be kept up with upstream main. `tag1-main` is release branch for tested changes ready to go.
+Default branch `tag1-dev` may be unstable or broken.

 Image may be built and push to ghcr.io by pushing a tag.
 We should version our tags off of the current upstream version changes are based on.
 Currently this is `core-v2.21.0` upstream, so should do something like: `v2.21.0-tag1-0.1` (keep our versioning after `v2.21.0-tag1-` prefix).